 |Run time||100 minutes||100 minutes||100 minutes|

 |Multi-surface cleaning||Hard floors to medium-pile carpets||Hard floors to medium-pile carpets||Hard floors to medium-pile carpets|

 Should you buy the Eufy by Anker RoboVac G20?

 If you've never owned a robot vacuum cleaner before or you want to replace an existing one with something more simple, then Eufy by Anker RoboVac G20 is the robot vacuum cleaner for you.
-The price of £259.99/$259.99 is very appealing and you may even see it on sale when it comes to Amazon Prime Day or Black Friday.
+The price of £259.99/$259.99 is very appealing and you may even see it on sale a couple of times a year.

 It vacuums really well, transitions easily between carpets and hard floors, doesn't make too much noise and can be controlled remotely via the app or by voice with Amazon Alexa.